c3g/MoH_Automation/README.md

 other scripts.

 ### MOH_ln_output.py ###
-Takes a single sample input and hard links all of the delivarable files within a structured directory with their final names.
+Takes a single sample input and hard links all of the deliverable files within a structured directory with their final names.
 In addition it constructs the custom readme and log files.
 All data is taken from the database.
 Usage: `MOH_ln_output.py Sample`